apache/spark/docs/sql-programming-guide.md

 <div data-lang="python"  markdown="1">

-One type of table that is supported by Spark SQL is an RDD of dictionaries.
-The keys of the dictionary define the columns names of the table, and the types are inferred by looking at the first row.
-Any RDD of dictionaries can converted to a SchemaRDD and then registered as a table.
-Tables can be used in subsequent SQL statements.

-{% highlight python %}
-# sc is an existing SparkContext.
-from pyspark.sql import SQLContext sqlContext = SQLContext(sc)

-# Load a text file and convert each line to a dictionary.
-lines = sc.textFile("examples/src/main/resources/people.txt")
-parts = lines.map(lambda l: l.split(","))
-people = parts.map(lambda p: {"name": p[0], "age": int(p[1])})

-# Infer the schema, and register the SchemaRDD as a table.
-# In future versions of PySpark we would like to add support for registering RDDs with other
-# datatypes as tables
-schemaPeople = sqlContext.inferSchema(people)
-schemaPeople.registerTempTable("people")

-# SQL can be run over SchemaRDDs that have been registered as a table.
-teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")

-# The results of SQL queries are RDDs and support all the normal RDD operations.
-teenNames = teenagers.map(lambda p: "Name: " + p.name)
-for teenName in teenNames.collect(): print teenName
-{% endhighlight %}

 For some cases (for example, the structure of records is encoded in a string or a text dataset will be parsed and fields will be projected differently for different users), it is desired to create `SchemaRDD` with a programmatically way.